All Episodes

 He has the respect.

-Any anybody who thinks that as a veteran that he would criticize and rip the troops is crazy.
+Anybody who thinks that as a veteran that he would criticize and rip the troops is crazy.

 Well, let's listen to John Kerry himself in April of 1971 describing acts that he claimed to have seen U.S. troops commit in Vietnam.

-They told the stories of times that they had personally raped, cut off ears, cut off heads, taped wires from portable telephones to human genitals and turned up the power, cut off limbs, blown up bodies,
+They told the stories of times that they had personally raped, cut off ears, cut off heads, taped wires from portable telephones to human genitals and turned up the power, cut off limbs, blown up bodies, randomly shot at civilians, raised villages in a fashion reminiscent of Genghis Khan.

-randomly shot at civilians, raised villages in a fashion reminiscent of Genghis Khan, not isolated incidents, but crimes committed on a day-to-day basis with a full awareness of officers at all levels of command.
+Not isolated incidents, but crimes committed on a day-to-day basis with a full awareness of officers at all levels of command.

-Uh, that was the Senate Foreign Relations Committee testimony.
+That was the Senate Foreign Relations Committee testimony.

-That was John Kerry, and he was making that stuff up, and that is what led, uh, One of many things that led to the uh Swiftboat Veterans for Truth saying the hell with this guy.
+And that is what led one of many things that led to the Swiftboat Veterans for Truth saying to hell with this guy.

-They're all kind the the the he didn't see these things.
+He didn't see these things.

 He just made this up.

-And blame all this on the Bush administration.
+And he's trying to change the subject once again and blame all this on the Bush administration.

-Carl Rove somehow found a way to get John Kerry to get tired in Pasadena last night and to make a comment here about the stupidity of the troops in Iraq.
+Karl Rove somehow found a way to get John Kerry to get tired in Pasadena last night and to make a comment here about the stupidity of the troops in Iraq.

-This rove can pull things off.
+This Rove can pull things off.

 Be right back, ladies and gentlemen.

-So this is a swift boat attack he's looking at.
+So this is a swiftboat attack he's looking at.

 And I don't know yet when we're going to play.